Petersburg’s Lakemont Neighborhood

-Residents of Petersburg’s Lakemont and Whitehill neighborhoods have experienced localized flooding as a result of an inadequate storm sewer system in recent years.
-This flooding is exacerbated by the increasing frequency of heavy rain events fueled by climate change.
-The Lakemont Neighborhood Drainage Study (2019) identifies projects intended to reduce flooding in the neighborhood and the City of Petersburg is actively working to implement projects in the study with support from the James River Association and Timmons Group.
-Information about projects is below.
+Some residents of Petersburg’s Lakemont and Whitehill neighborhoods have experienced localized flooding as a result of an inadequate storm sewer system in recent years.
+Poor drainage in areas of the community is exacerbated by the increasing frequency of heavy rain events fueled by climate change.
+The Petersburg Walkable Watershed Concept Plan (2016) and Lakemont Neighborhood Drainage Study (2019) identify projects capable of alleviating flooding in the community.
+The City of Petersburg’s Stormwater Management Program is actively working to design and implement drainage improvement projects with support from the James River Association and Timmons Group.
+Information about projects is listed below.

 Culpeper Avenue Storm Sewer Extension COMPLETE